MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 ## Overview of Virtual Appointments

-The Virtual Appointments app provides a central hub for all your virtual appointments needs in Microsoft Teams.
+Use the Virtual Appointments app in Microsoft Teams for all your virtual appointment needs.
 The app enables a seamless end-to-end experience for business-to-customer engagements, integrating schedules, analytics, and management options, all in one place.

 You can schedule, view, and manage virtual appointments, get real-time status updates in a queue view, send appointment reminders, view analytics and reports on virtual appointments activity, and configure calendar, staff, and booking page settings.